alexanderthclark/Stats1101/_sources/thehistogram.md

 A uniform distribution of miles driven is anomalous because other driving data shows a more bell-shaped distribution.
 ```

 Another tip-off comes when reducing the class intervals to be just one-unit wide.
-This is preposterously narrow if you are only interested in the general shape of a distribution, but it shows something about how people round numbers when reporting them. {numref}`baselinehist` shows rounding in the reported baseline mileage.
+This is preposterously narrow if you are only interested in the general shape of a distribution, but it shows something about how people round numbers when reporting them.
+Equal class interval widths also means that heights and areas represent the same things, both percentages and crowding. {numref}`baselinehist` shows rounding in the reported baseline mileage.

 ```{figure} images/colada98_baseline_hist.svg
 :width: 80%